DataDog/dd-trace-js/MIGRATING.md

 speaking, we highly recommend always keeping Node.js up to date regardless of our support policy.

+### Update `trace<T>` TypeScript declaration

+The TypeScript declaration for `trace<T>` has been updated to enforce that calls to `tracer.trace(name, fn)` must receive a function which takes at least the span object.
+Previously the span was technically optional when it should not have been as the span must be handled.

 ## 3.0 to 4.0

 ### Node 14 is no longer supported